kirui93/ScenTrees.jl/docs/src/tutorial/tutorial41.md

 ## Implementation of the above process

-The above process is implemented in our library in `KernelDensityEstimation.jl`.In this script, we use the concept of function closures which we assume that the user of this library is aware of.
+The above process is implemented in our package in `KernelDensityEstimation.jl`.In this script, we use the concept of function closures which we assume that the user of this package is aware of.
 The user is required to provide a data in 2 dimension, i.e., a matrix of Float64 or Int64, to this function and also the distribution of the kernel that he/she wants to use.
 The default kernel distribution is the Logistic kernel.
-The kernel distribution should conform to the distributions stated in [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) library.
+The kernel distribution should conform to the distributions stated in [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) package.

 Most of the times when you load the data into Julia, it recognizes it as a `DataFrame` type.
 But we have wrote the function in a manner that the user should provide a Matrix of either floats or integers.
 In the following procedure, we use the function `Matrix` to convert the loaded dataframe into a matrix which is the right type of input into the function.